 Telling Time Activities by Grade

-Make sure your telling time activities are fun, exciting, and (most important) age-appropriate.
+Ensure your telling time activities are fun, exciting, and (most importantly) age-appropriate.
 Learning time is a huge milestone for children.

-- Kindergarten – In kindergarten, teach kids to tell time to the nearest hour, as well as time vocabulary words.
-Use time of the day picture sorts, clock clip cards, designing a watch, and other hands-on activities to teach.
+- Kindergarten: In kindergarten, teach kids to tell time to the nearest hour and use time vocabulary words.
+Use time of the day picture sorts, clock clip cards, designing a watch, and other hands-on activities to teach using an interactive clock.

-- First Grade – Get ready to learn even more in first grade!
-Teach time by the hour and half-hour with fun activities, such as a clock puzzle, an hour “scoot” game, or a time picture sort.
+- First Grade: Get ready to learn even more in first grade!
+Teach time by the hour and half-hour with fun activities, such as a clock puzzle, an hour “scoot” game, time worksheets, and a time picture sort.

-- Second Grade – This grade level gets even harder, but with the right foundation, kids will quickly catch on!
-Try teaching how to tell time to the nearest minute or 5 minutes with fun activities, games, and puzzles!
+- Second Grade: This grade level gets even harder, but kids will quickly catch on with the right foundation!
+Try teaching how to tell time to the nearest minute or 5 minutes with fun activities, games, puzzles, and time worksheets with minute intervals!

 Telling Time Activities for Any Grade Level

 There are so many more telling time activities.
-Kids need a lot of practice to master this vital skill, so no matter what grade they’re in, give kids plenty of hands-on practice.
+Kids need a lot of practice to master this vital skill, so give them plenty of hands-on practice no matter their grade.
 When activities are hands-on, kids engage during the learning process, which helps them master the skill faster.
 Check out the ones below and try a few of the quick, fun ones shared by Scholastic!

 Teaching the Passage of Time

-- Elapsed Time – Help students develop a concept of how much time a minute is by having them put their heads down on the desk.
+- Elapsed Time: Help students understand how much time a minute is by having them put their heads down on the desk.
 Tell them to stay like that until they think a minute is passed and then raise their heads.
 See who gets closest to an actual minute.

 Teaching the Parts of the Clock (Analog & Digital)

-- Get Craftsy! – Kids can make a moveable parts clock with paper and a brass pin.
-Have kids cut out a circle for the face of the clock, two rectangles to represent the hour and minute hand, and pin together for a practice clock.
-You could also provide the pieces to the clock for kids to put back in the correct spaces.
+- Get Crafty: Kids can make a movable parts clock with paper and a brass pin.
+Have kids cut out a circle for the face of the clock, two rectangles to represent the hour and minute hands, and pin them together for a practice clock.
+You could also provide the pieces for the clock for kids to put back in the correct spaces.

-- Playdough Mats – If you have a clock practice mat, give kids fun ways to represent time.
-They can roll play-dough into clock hands or even use pieces of candy such as a candy cane at Christmas-time or a lollipop any time of year.
+- Playdough Mats: If you have a clock practice mat, give kids fun ways to represent time.
+They can roll playdough into clock hands or even use pieces of candy, such as a candy cane at Christmas or a lollipop at any time of year.

 Telling Time to the Hour, Half-hour, Quarter-hour, and Minute

-- Review Mats – Learning to tell time is all about the practice.
-Find fun math practice worksheets to give kids the practice they need to master time in addition to reviewing other skills throughout the year!
+- Review Mats: Learning to tell time is all about practice.
+Find fun monthly math practice sheets to give kids the practice they need to master time while reviewing other skills throughout the year!

-- Large Clock Manipulative – Use a print-out of a large clock, and have students label the numbers and cut out clock hands.
-Giving them prompts, have them manipulate the clock to show the correct time.
+- Large Clock Manipulative: Use a print-out of a large clock, and have students label the numbers and cut out clock hands.
+Give them prompts, and have them manipulate the clock to show the correct time.

 Teaching How to Write Time to the Hour, Half-hour, Quarter-hour, and Minute

-- Plastic Easter eggs – Another great telling time activity is made by reusing plastic Easter eggs.
+- Plastic Easter eggs: Another great telling time activity is reusing plastic Easter eggs.
 Write the time on one half of a plastic egg and represent that same time in another way (clock, written time, etc.) on the other side of the egg.
-Kids will need to match the eggs together with the correct time matches.
+Kids will need to match the eggs with the correct time matches.

-- Time BINGO – A time is announced using a specific format (es: half-past 7), and the students must identify the correct time on their game board (ex: 7:30)
+- Time BINGO: A time is announced using a specific format (ex, half-past 7), and the students must identify the correct time on their game board (ex, 7:30)

 - Matching cards – Use cards with different ways to write times and have the students match them.
 Puzzles are a fun way to practice matching different representations of time.